Saartje87/pbjs-0.6/docs/PB-$.md

 Remove event from every element in the set.

 > context is not considered in removing event
-> Should we support the removal of multiple event types?

 ###### Signature
 ```javascript